Lymphoma - Hodgkins and non-Hodgkins

 If your physician believes you are a good candidate to participate in a clinical trial evaluating a new treatment or more effective combinations of treatments — and you agree — you will have access to the very latest in research treatments.

-> At any given time, the Swedish Cancer Institute offers patients more than 140 clinical-research studies involving most types of cancers.
+At any given time, the Swedish Cancer Institute offers patients more than 140 clinical-research studies involving most types of cancers.
+At SCI patients with lymphoma have access to a broad variety of clinical trials encompassing early stage (Phase 1 or first in human) to later stage (Phase 3) trials.
+Our clinical trials provide unique access to scientifically novel therapies including a variety of cellular therapies, immunotherapies, and new targeted therapies.
 Additionally, our physician specialists collaborate with other regional and national research groups, including Southwest Oncology Group, National Cancer Institute, Puget Sound Oncology Consortium and Fred Hutchinson Cancer Research Center.

-> Beyond physical health, the Swedish Cancer Institute is committed to the emotional well-being of our patients and their families.
+Beyond physical health, the Swedish Cancer Institute is committed to the emotional well-being of our patients and their families.
 We offer:

 Complementary therapies include: